signalfx/serverless-go/README.md

 ### Sending custom metric in the Google Cloud function
-Use the method `sfxgcf.SendDatapoint()` of `HandlerWrapper` to send custom metric datapoints to SignalFx from within your Lambda handler function.
-A `sfxlambda.HandlerWrapper` variable needs to be declared globally in order to be accessible from within your Lambda handler function.
+Use the method `sfxgcf.SendDatapoint()` of `HandlerWrapper` to send custom metric datapoints to SignalFx from within your cloud function.
+A `sfxgcf.HandlerWrapper` variable needs to be declared globally in order to be accessible from within your cloud function.
 See example below.

 ```
 import (
   ...
-  "github.com/aws/aws-lambda-go/lambda"
+  "github.com/signalfx/google-cloud-function-go"
-  "github.com/signalfx/lambda-go"
+  "github.com/signalfx/golib/datapoint"
   ...
 )
 ...

-var handlerWrapper sfxlambda.HandlerWrapper
+var wrapper sfxgcf.HandlerWrapper
 ...

-func handler(w http.ResponseWriter, r *http.Request) {
+func userFunc(w http.ResponseWriter, r *http.Request) {
   ...
   // Custom counter metric.
   dp := datapoint.Datapoint {
       Metric: "db_calls",